 To verify that children do not have a pre-existing association between eating carrots and knowing how to read, we asked 38 children (age range: 4-5 years, 40% female) whether eating carrots can help them know how to read.
-We find that even when presented with a question that implies a carrots-reading association, 66% believed carrots cannot help them know how to read

-$(X^2 \ (1) = 3.79, p = 0.05)$ .
-In the main experiment, we manipulate whether children receive information about the carrots being instrumental to knowing how to read, the carrots being yummy, or a neutral message, and measure how many carrots children plan to eat.
+We find that even when presented with such a question that implies a carrots-reading association, 66% believed carrots cannot help them know how to read ( $X^2$ (1) = 3.79, p = 0.05).
+In the main experiment, we manipulate whether children receive information about the carrots being instrumental to knowing how to read, the carrots being yummy, or a neutral message, and we measure how many carrots children plan to eat.

 We randomly assigned 57 children (age range: 4-5 years, 46% female) to one of three conditions: read, yummy, and control.
-Each participant completed the study individually in a separate classroom.
 As in studies 1 and 2, an experimenter, blind to the research hypotheses, read the children a story about Tara, who eats baby carrots for a snack before going out to play.
-In the read condition, the story read that Tara knows that eating the baby carrots will help her know how to read; in the yummy condition, the story read that Tara knows that the baby carrots will be yummy and fun; and in the control condition, we provided no additional information about the baby carrots (see figure 2).
+In the read condition, the story read that Tara knows that eating the baby carrots will help her know how to read; in the yummy condition, the story read that Tara knows that Tara knows that the baby carrots will be yummy and fun; and in the control condition, we provided no additional information about the baby carrots (see table 1).
 Note that we set the message such that we do not directly make a false statement (i.e., eating carrots will help you know how to read).
 Rather, we present what the girl in story, Tara, thinks about the carrots.